 Continuous Glucose Monitoring

 Continuous glucose monitoring (CGM) is a small sensor that measures glucose levels just underneath the skin.
 It is a valuable tool in addition to blood glucose monitoring, because it can help predict highs or lows as well as alarm when your blood glucose is out of range.
-We’ll cover basic information and have a hands-on session with the most commonly used pumps and CGM devices on the market today.
+We offer classes to introduce you to CGM and to teach you how to use the information your CGM supplies, for making changes in your diabetes care.

 Medical Nutrition Therapy

 Medical nutrition therapy is an essential component of good health care.
 Many medical conditions are improved with healthy eating.
-A registered dietitian/nutritionist will design a meal plan for you based on your health goals, food preferences, and lifestyle.
+A registered dietitian/nutritionist/certified diabetes educator will design a meal plan for you based on your health goals, food preferences, and lifestyle.
 Good nutrition can help reduce the risk of complications, and in some cases reduce your need for medications.